csc-training/intro-to-dl/day1/README.md

 *The default option.* CSC’s Notebooks (https://notebooks.csc.fi) provides easy-to-use environments for working with data and programming.
 You can access everything via your web browser and CSC cloud environment computes on the background.
 There should be enough resources for launching a notebooks instance for everyone, but unfortunately no GPUs.

 * Point your browser to https://notebooks.csc.fi
-* Login using Haka (or using a separate username and password)
+* Login using Haka or CSC account (or using a separate username and password)
 * Find *Course Practical Deep Learning* and click “Launch new”
 * Wait until the “Open in browser” link appears, then click on it
 * The jupyter notebook dashboard should appear